Testing Python a micro tutorial

 Rest assured, the mechanism of the testing would be the same even if our function was calculating the moon-landing trajectory.

 Before we start writing an "automated test", let's see how one could test this code "manually".
-In reality I see this many times, that people write short snippets of code to check if their real code works properly, but they don't turn these small snippets into real tests.
+In reality I see this many times.
+I see people write short snippets of code to check if their real code works properly, but they don't turn these small snippets into real tests.
+They don't add them to version control and they don't set up a Continuous Integration (CI) system that would run all the tests on every push to GitHub or GitLab.

 Basically the question is "How can we use the add function of the mymath module?"

-Then, if we would like to make sure our code works well, we can compare that result to some expected result.
+Then, if we would like to make sure our code works well, we can compare that result to the expected result we calculated in our head.

 import mymath